hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 - When individual rows are selected, the parent checkbox in the Table header changes to display an indeterminate state.
 - When no or some rows (but not all) are selected on a single Table, clicking the parent checkbox in the Table header will change to display as checked and all rows on that page will be selected.
-- When all rows are selected on a single Table, the parent checkbox in the header appears as checked.
+- When all rows are selected in a single Table, the parent checkbox in the header appears as checked.
 Clicking the parent checkbox will deselect all rows on that page.
 - An additional action, outside of the Table, is needed in order to select all rows across all pages.

 <video width="100%" controls loop>